frank-mitchell-com/jsonpp/README.md

 I can simply use a standard API.

 The project includes project files for both Eclipse and NetBeans.
-Fire up your favorite IDE (if it's one of those two) and go to town.  `ant -f nbbuild.xml' also works from the command line, although it doesn't do *everything*.
+Fire up your favorite IDE (if it's one of those two) and go to town.

-*Or* just run `ant` ... once someone (I) get the independent build working.
+*Or* just run `ant`. *Most* things should work, although I still need to tweak some things.

 It's a bunch of `.java` files.
 It's not that hard.